Bit recycling for scaling random number generators: Recycling in uniform random number generation

 \section{Recycling in uniform random number generation}

-We now restrict our attention to the generation of uniformly distributed integer valued random variables.
+We now restrict our attention to the generation of independent uniformly distributed integer valued random variables.
 We will say that \emph{$R$ is a random variable of modulus $M$} when $R$ is uniformly distributed in the range $0,\ldots (M-1)$.
+We will present some different algorithms that process as input a sequence of independent bits, and output a sequence of independent random variables of modulus $M$; we will call them \textbf{uniform random functions} (URF for short).

 We present an algorithm, that we had thought of, and then found (different implementation, almost identical idea) in \cite{DJ}.
 We present the latter implementation.